jeron-diovis/nwbm/packages/use-changes/docs/useOnChange.md

 ```

 > ⚠️ Note: when `by` option is provided, `filter` receives _derived_ values.
-> If you want to both use `by` and filter callback invocations by _original_ values, do this inside callback itself.
+> If you want to both use `by` and filter callback invocations by _original_ values (what's the usecase for that?), then do this inside callback itself.

 ### Run on mount